fujimotos/eubin/README.md

 program concurrently.
 This situation often leads to retlieving the same message again and again.

-It is true that a user can prevent this situation by using `flock(1)`.
-But my opinion is this is the problem to be solved by the client program with built-in process lock feature.
+Yes, it is true that a user can prevent this situation by using `flock(1)`.
+But a client program also can solve this problem by providing built-in file locking mechanism, which sounds as saner solution to me.